 How to Identify Operational Risks?

-Operational risk needs to be identified so that it can be managed.
-Failure to identify the possible risks can lead to operational risks not being monitored and operated and can cause an impact on business operations and profitability.
-Operational risks can be identified using different techniques.
+Operational risk needs to identify so that it can manage.
+Failure to identify possible risks can result in inadequate monitoring and management of operational risks, adversely impacting business operations and profitability.
+Operational risks can identify by using different techniques.
 “Brainstorm” is a common technique used across different organizational layers to identify the possible risks associated with a particular process.
 This technique helps to identify predominant risks in a short period.
 “Risk-based audit” is another technique used to identify organizational risks.
 This technique determines the risk by automatic or judgmental assessments, a risk assessment matrix, or risk ranking.

-Another technique used to identify risks is to look for critical dependencies of the company in people, policies, processes, systems, etc., and identify the potential risk from the key areas.
-Once risks are identified, they are categorized across functions and procedures, and the risk monitoring and management systems are placed to control them.
+Another technique to identify risks is to look for critical dependencies of the company in people, policies, processes, systems, etc., and identify the potential risk from the key areas.
+Once risks are identified, they are categorized across functions and procedures, and risk monitoring and management systems are in place to control them.

 How to Manage Operational Risks?

-Operational risks can be managed by evaluating them and should be within the organization’s risk appetite.
-Risk tolerance varies from organization to organization based on its size and nature.
+Operational risks can manage by evaluating them and should be within the organization’s risk appetite.
+Risk tolerance varies from organization to organization, depending on its size and nature.

-- Identifying, Evaluating, and Accepting the Risk: Internal control system is established to identify and evaluate the risks.
-Some risks are inherent and cannot be avoided entirely, like errors in work made by employees.
-The internal control system helps to reduce the risks predominantly, and some inherent need to be accepted as they cannot be avoided and may cause material impact.
+- Identifying, Evaluating, and Accepting the Risk: Internal control system establishes to identify and evaluate the risks.
+Some risks are inherent and cannot avoid entirely, like errors in work made by employees.
+The internal control system helps to reduce the risks predominantly, and some inherent needs accept as they cannot avoid and may cause material impact.

 - Reduction of Risk Identified: Once a risk is identified, steps and measures need to be taken by management to reduce the risk by establishing some internal checks and control processes.

-- Avoiding the Risk: Few risks can be avoided by acting proactively and establishing a proper control system in the organization (e.g.) Maker-Checker concept, Bill preparer, and approver cannot be the same person, etc. It helps to avoid the risk of errors and fraud.
+- Avoiding the Risk: Few risks can avoid by acting proactively and establishing a proper control system in the organization (e.g.) Maker-Checker concept, Bill preparer and approver cannot be the same person, etc. It helps to avoid the risk of errors and fraud.

-Risk is not a permanent concept; it keeps changing from time to time with the evolution of business, economic and political conditions, etc. So, risk mitigation strategy and risk assessment should be monitored regularly to avoid and reduce operational risks.
+Risk is not a permanent concept; it changes occasionally with the evolution of business, economic and political conditions, etc. So, risk mitigation strategy and risk assessment should be monitored regularly to avoid and reduce operational risks.

 Every business has to deal with some or other risks in its business operations.
 Operational risk deals with uncertain and unavoidable situations that can place the organization at risk.
 A proper risk management strategy and a risk management team must be formed and put in place to manage the risk.
 Establishing internal controls helps to avoid errors and detection of fraud.
 Proper risk assessment and strategy help the business continue its operations without interruption.

 This is a guide to Operational Risks.
-Here we also discuss the introduction and how to identify operational risks along with examples and types.
+Here we also discuss the introduction, how to identify operational risks, and examples and types.
 You may also have a look at the following articles to learn more –